Oyawe/ecommerce-filtering/README.md

 ## Description

-This was implemented using ` REACT Js` and `Pure CSS`.<br>I had a lot of fun designing this.<br>The site is mobile responsive.<br>The project has a very comprehendable file structure.<br> So basiclly, product items can be filtered by color, category, product name and there's also a project search funtionality.
+This was implemented using ` REACT Js` and `Pure CSS`.<br>I had a lot of fun designing this.<br>The site is mobile responsive.<br>The project has a very comprehendable file structure.<br> So basiclly, product items can be filtered by color, category, product name and there's also a product search funtionality.

 ## [Check out the finished Project](https://ecommerce-filtering.netlify.app/)